s-bolz/Practical-Machine-Learning-Assignment/analysis.md

 It is interesting that the user name is not ranked among the 20 most important variables.
 The most important by far is the raw timestamp part 1 which has the maximum score of 100.
 It is followed by the window number which still has a very high score with almost 45.

-According to the [documentation](http://groupware.les.inf.puc-rio.br/public/papers/2013.Velloso.QAR-WLE.pdf) the features were extracted using a sliding window approach with different lengths from 0.5 to 2.5 seconds.
+According to the [documentation](http://groupware.les.inf.puc-rio.br/public/papers/2013.Velloso.QAR-WLE.pdf) the features were extracted using

+> a sliding window approach with different lengths from 0.5 second to 2.5 seconds, with 0.5 second overlap.

 Also the measurements of each exercise were aggregated over the time window.
 The aggregation features have already been removed from our model when we removed all variables from our training data set that are completely NA in the testing data set.
 The time window information is still present in the timestamp and window variables.
-Using them in our first model combined with their extrem high importance makes this model very strongly tuned to the data gathering of our sample data set.
+Using them in our first model combined with their extrem high importance makes this model very strongly tuned to the method of data gathering for our sample data set.
 Thus we have to assume that our first model is overfitted even though the user name does not contribute very much to it.

 ### Model 2 - Using All Predictors Except User Name